 Credits

 The fix was built and validated with the help of two AI coding agents: OpenAI Codex CLI for the initial root cause analysis and wrapper development, and Anthropic Claude Code CLI for the end-to-end testing, sanitization, GitHub packaging, and this article.
-The combination of human engineering intuition and AI agent execution made it possible to diagnose, fix, test, and publish the solution in a single session.
+The April 2026 real Roku testing and official image validation were performed with Claude Code Opus, which deployed the test container, configured the tuner and user accounts via Emby's API, opened the UDM-SE port forward, and analyzed the server logs in real time while the Roku tests were running at a remote location.

-If you are running Emby on Apple Silicon and Roku Live TV is broken, the fix is free and open source.
-Clone the repo, copy one file, add one line to your compose file, restart.
-That is it.
+If you are running Emby on Apple Silicon with Roku clients and Live TV is broken, the fix is free and open source.
+For the linuxserver image: clone the repo, copy one file, add one line to your compose file, restart.
+For the official Emby image: the same transcode tuning is needed, though the delivery mechanism differs since the official image does not support custom-cont-init.d.
+The underlying issue is an Emby core decision about transcode presets on ARM64, and the Emby team has been notified.